 Formulate the answers to your questions.
 Make a decision.

 If your decision proves unsuccessful, correct your course.
-Nothing is set in concrete here.
-Every trial that proves to be unsuccessful brings you one step closer to the right decision.
+Nothing is set in stone.
+Every unsuccessful attempt brings you one step closer to the right decision.